Argivist/Human-Development-Index-Prediction-/README.md

 ## Usage

 1. **Feature Engineering**: Run FeatureEngineering.py to preprocess and engineer features.
-2. **Model Training**: Utilize HDI_Model_Training.ipynb to train your LSTM models and save them as 'YourModel.h5'.
+2. **Model Training**: Utilize HDI_Model_Training.ipynb to train your LSTM models and save them as 'best_model_hyperless.pkl'.
 3. **App Execution**: Run App.py to interact with the HDI prediction interface.
 4. **Data Files**: Ensure 'Income_pred_hyperparamless.csv', 'Education_pred_hyperparamless.csv', and 'Life_pred_hyperparamless.csv' exist for predictions.

 ## Additional Notes

 - Ensure you have the necessary dependencies installed (Streamlit, pandas, numpy, etc.).
-- Modify file paths and update 'YourModel.h5' with your trained models for the app to function properly.
+- Modify file paths and update 'best_model_hyperless.pkl' with your trained models for the app to function properly.
 - Adjust the range for the year input in the Streamlit app as needed.

 ## Video Demo